r10a/music-speech-classifier/Readme.md

 ()music 134 11
 speech 6 138
 ```
-The accuracy after PCA is92.71%.
+The accuracy after PCA is 92.71%.

 2.2.6 Ensemble

 The classifier was a combination of Naive Bayes, SVM, KNN, decision tree, and the Simple neural
 network classifiers.
 A voting strategy was implemented.
 The final output is decided based on the
 majority results of each of individual classifiers.
-Accuracy is found to be96.18%.
+Accuracy is found to be 96.18%.
 The confusion
 matrix is as below -

 ```